-MNGS offers a range of educational activities regarding avalanche safety and awareness.
+We offers a range of educational activities regarding avalanche safety and awareness.
 Considering that 90% of victims start the avalanche that catches them, it is imperative to gain insight into this complex phenomenon as a fundamental part of learning any winter sport.
 Every individual who enjoys off-piste skiing, freeriding, snowshoeing, sledding, climbing or winter hiking needs to understand the fragility, dynamics and capabilities of avalanches.
-For this reason GuideSource offers:
+For this reason we offer:

 AVALANCHE AWARENESS SAFETY

 Avalanche (AVI) Awareness Safety Presentations are offered as a public service to communities, corporate groups, schools and clubs.
 Programme lengths can range from 30 minutes to two hours, according to your scheduling needs, and talks customized to the specific activity of participants.
-These AVI Safety Presentations were specifically designed to address the interests of all snow sport enthusiasts, off-piste skiers, freeriders, snowboarders, snowshoers, mountaineers and climbers.
-Local schools like the International Schools in Geneva, Scout Troops, climbing gyms, Swiss Ski Schools and corporations like Dupont Nemours have taken advantage of these talks to increase the knowledge base and overall safety of their employees and students who enjoy Winter recreational activities.
+These safety presentations were specifically designed to address the interests of all snow sport enthusiasts, off-piste skiers, freeriders, snowboarders, snowshoers, mountaineers and climbers.
+Local schools in Geneva, Scout Troops, climbing gyms, swiss ski schools and corporations have taken advantage of these talks to increase the knowledge base and overall safety of their employees and students who enjoy winter recreational activities.

 AVI Safety Presentations are designed to: